groob/docker-munkiwebadmin/README.md

 ==========

 This Docker container runs [MunkiWebAdmin](https://code.google.com/p/munki/wiki/MunkiWebAdmin).
-The container expects a linked PostgreSQL database container.
+The container expects a linked PostgreSQL database container and that your munki repo is mounted in /munki_repo

 Several options, such as the timezone and admin password are customizable using environment variables.

 #PostgreSQL container